pulumi/docs/content/blog/improved-kubernetes-await-logic/index.md

 If a resource appears to follow well-known conventions (like the "Ready" condition, among others) Pulumi will wait for it to become ready.
 If the resource doesn't appear to follow well-known conventions, Pulumi will maintain its existing behavior and assume the resource is ready immediately.

-(Generic readiness criteria are determined by the [cli-utils](https://github.com/kubernetes-sigs/cli-utils/tree/master/pkg/kstatus) SIG, and behavior is unchanged for any resources that Pulumi already waits for readiness.)
+(Generic readiness criteria are determined by [cli-utils](https://github.com/kubernetes-sigs/cli-utils/tree/master/pkg/kstatus) (a collection of Go libraries maintained by the [SIG CLI](https://github.com/kubernetes/community/blob/master/sig-cli/README.md)), and behavior is unchanged for any resources that Pulumi already waits for readiness.)

 Please don't hesitate to reach out on [GitHub](https://github.com/pulumi/pulumi-kubernetes/issues/new) or [Slack](https://pulumi-community.slack.com/archives/CRFURDVQB) if you're excited about this feature; if you experience any issues with it; or if you have any feedback to share!